 There is no one-size-fits-all treatment so it is important to see a practitioner with your results.

 If you have simply done the MTHFR test without any testing for the things it can impact, you should go ahead and check homocysteine, B12, Active B12, Red Cell Folate and perhaps other tests recommended by your practitioner.
 A plain MTHFR test result without body chemistry testing is fairly useless, and we certainly don’t treat you based on a gene test alone.
 We treat people and their health conditions, not genes.

 So What Happens Next?

-If you have no MTHFR-related symptoms and homocysteine is normal, you may be able to get all the nutrients you need from a carefully balanced diet and supplementation may not be required.
-Other people may require extensive support before they are even able to tolerate 5-MTHF without severe side effects.
+If you have no MTHFR-related symptoms and homocysteine is normal, you are probably able to get all the nutrients you need from a carefully balanced diet if you keep your toxic exposures low and your lifestyle sensible.
+If this is not the case for you, a focus on diet, environmental exposures and lifestyle is the first place to start.
+At some point supplements may be helpful.
+Some people may require extensive support before they are even able to tolerate 5-MTHF without severe side effects.

 Everyone is different, so if you do have this mutation, please do not rush out and start taking folate.

 Some people have learned that the hard way – don’t let yourself be one of them!
 Make an appointment and get proper advice.